TheThingsIndustries/lorawan-stack-docs/doc/content/guides/claim-atecc608a/_index.md

 Your secure elements are now claimed in your application.
 The secure elements cannot be claimed by anyone else until you delete the devices.

 Claiming the secure elements only creates devices on the Join Server: they are not registered on a Network Server or Application Server yet.
 You first need to register them on a Network Server and Application Server before you can activate the devices.
+[Learn how to register devices on Cloud Hosted]({{< ref "/guides/cloud-hosted/tti-join-server/register-devices-cloud-hosted" >}}).